Scolopendra gigantea: Behavior and diet

 Scolopendra gigantea is a carnivore that feeds on any other animal it can overpower and kill.
-It is capable of overpowering not only other invertebrates such as large insects, worms, snails, spiders, millipedes, scorpions, and even tarantulas, but also small vertebrates including small lizards, frogs (up to 95 mm long), snakes (up to 25 cm long), sparrow-sized birds, mice, and bats.
+It is capable of overpowering not only other invertebrates such as large insects, worms, snails, spiders, millipedes, scorpions, and even tarantulas, but also small vertebrates including small lizards, frogs (up to 9.5 cm long), snakes (up to 25 cm long), sparrow-sized birds, mice, and bats.
 Large individuals of S. gigantea have been known to employ unique strategies to catch bats with muscular strength.
 They climb cave ceilings and hold or manipulate their heavier prey with only a few legs attached to the ceiling.

-Natural predators to the giant centipedes include large birds, spiders and arthropod-hunting mammals, including coati, kinkajou and opossum.
+Natural predators to the giant centipedes include large birds, spiders and arthropod-hunting mammals, including the coati, kinkajou, and opossum.

 Venom

+The venom from S. gigantea is potent enough to immobilize small mammals that it preys upon, such as bats and mice.
+This venom is secreted from a modified leg pair underneath their head.

 At least one human death has been attributed to the venom of S. gigantea.
 In 2014, a four-year-old child in Venezuela died after being bitten by a giant centipede which was hidden inside an open soda can.
 Researchers at Universidad de Oriente later confirmed the specimen to be S. gigantea.